ermaccer/Manhunt.PluginMH/README.md

 Additionally, TOC (Table Of Contents) no longer needs to be updated!

+# Configuration
+Open .ini file to see available options, comments explain what is doing what.

+b
+- option can be true or false

+i
+- option can be any number in decimal (1) or hex format (0x1)

+sz
+- option can be text

 # Credits
 **Fire_Head** - big help with RenderWare research.